 Breast milk digests faster, so breastfed babies may eat more often than formula-fed babies.
-You might need to feed #baby as often as every 2 or 3 hours in the first few weeks.
+You might need to feed Your Baby as often as every 2 or 3 hours in the first few weeks.
 But not too long after, your little one will feed less often and sleep longer at night.

 There are situations where a mother may not be able to breastfeed due to health reasons.
 For instance, a mother who is infected with the human immunodeficiency virus (HIV, the virus that causes AIDS) or undergoing chemotherapy cannot breastfeed.

 You may not be able to breastfeed if: you have a medical condition, take any medication regularly, or if you get sick.
 In any of these situations, discuss with your doctor about the possibility of breastfeeding.
 In case you have to temporarily stop breastfeeding, regularly use a breast pump to maintain milk production.

 In situations where it’s not possible to breastfeed, moms should talk with their pediatricians about pumping and storing breast milk.
 Sometimes, breast milk may be given through a feeding tube or bottle if the baby cannot suck.

 Formula is a good alternative to breast milk.
 Formula can be digested more slowly than breast milk, so a baby who is getting formula may not feed as often as a breastfed baby.
 You should know that babies have different tastes: while some prefer formula made from goat milk, others enjoy cow milk better.

 Although formula can be quite expensive, it’s important to have enough formula on hand.
 Make sure the necessary bottles are always clean and ready.

 Here are a few guidelines for formula feeding: